kehantan/labbook/docs/assays/plaque.rst

 #.
 Wash cells with PBS.

-   #.
-Dispense 300 uL of PBS into each well from the wall of each well.
+   * Dispense 300 uL of PBS into each well from the wall of each well.
    * There are actually no fixed amount to use, just need to cover the cell layer.
 I usually use 300 uL.
-        * Dispense from the wall of each well to prevent detaching the cell layer due to pressure from micropipette.
+   * Dispense PBS from the wall of each well to prevent detaching the cell layer due to pressure from micropipette.

-   #.
-Tilt the plate side to side and back and forth for a few times to porperly wash the cells.
+   * Tilt the plate side to side and back and forth for a few times to porperly wash the cells.
+   * Remove PBS after washing the cells.

 #.
 Add 300 uL of 2% DMEM in negative control well.
 #.
 Add 300 uL of diluted virus into corresponding well.